helblazer811/diffusion-visualizations/README.md

 Diffusion Explorer is mainly an educaitonal tool with the following key functionality.
 It

-1. Implements various trianing objectives like Flow Matching and Denoising Score Matching
+1. Implements various training objectives like Flow Matching and Denoising Score Matching
 2. Shows the dynamics of generated samples over time for pretrained models
 3. Allows a user to observe how generated samples change through training
 4. Enables training on custom hand drawn distributions